 - Day of the tentacle (1993)

-It’s important to know what whilst the majority of DOS games have been declared as abandonware, freeware or shareware there are still some that you’re meant to pay for.
+It’s important to know that while the majority of DOS games have been declared as abandonware, freeware or shareware there are still some that you’re meant to pay for.

-Like every tutorial you’re bound to run into some problems.
-Here are the most common problems I came across when I was testing this tutorial.
+Like every tutorial, you’re bound to run into some problems.
+Here are the most common issues I came across when I was testing this tutorial.

-Performance: Whilst most games will run fine you will come across a few that the Pi may appear to struggle a bit on.
-This of course will vary depending on the version of the Raspberry Pi you’re using.
+Performance: While most games will run fine you will come across a few that the Pi may appear to struggle a bit on.
+This performance, of course, will vary depending on the version of the Raspberry Pi you’re using.
 I found overclocking and tinkering the amount of memory reserved for the GPU helped with performance.
 You can find these settings within the raspi-config setting.

-Game won’t load: Unfortunately if a game won’t load it’s likely it won’t load at all.
+The game won’t load: Unfortunately, if a game won’t load, it’s likely it won’t load at all.
 However, some games require that you run a setup file first.
 Check the game directory to see if there is a setup file and if there is simply run setup within the DOSBox terminal (It may also be called install).

 Screen Size: If you want a larger screen then you will need to tinker with the DOSBox settings.
 Unfortunately, most old games were designed for low resolutions and will likely look terrible if forced to a full resolution.